Topological adelic curves: Zariski-Riemann spaces, algebraic coverings, Harder-Narsimhan filtrations and heights: Pseudo-metrics: local case

-More generally, if $L$ is a semi-ample line bundle on $X$.
-We say that a pseudo-metric $(\cL,\varphi)$ is \emph{Fubini-Study} if there exists an integer $n\geq 1$ such that $nL$ is globally generated and a Fubini-Study local pseudo metric $(n\cL,\psi)$ on $nL$ such that $\varphi=n^{-1}\psi$.
-The class of Fubini-Study pseudo-metrics on $L$ is denoted by $\FS(L)$. \end{definition}
+\begin{definition} We use the same notation as above. \begin{itemize} \item[(1)] The pullback of the Fubini-Study model pseudo-metric on $\cO_{E}(1)$ by $g$ is a continuous model pseudo-metric on $L$ which is called the \emph{quotient model pseudo-metric} induced by $\overline{E}$ and $\beta$. \item[(2)] Consider the particular case where $E\subset H^{0}(X,L)$ is a basepoint free vector subspace.
+Let $\|\cdot\|$ be a pseudo-norm on $E$.
+Let $\overline{E}=(E,\|\cdot\|)$.
+Then the quotient model pseudo-metric on $L$ induced by $\overline{E}$ and $\beta$ is called a \emph{Fubini-Study model pseudo-metric} on $L$. \item[(3)] More generally, if $L$ is a semi-ample line bundle on $X$.
+We say that a model pseudo-metric $(\cL,\varphi)$ is \emph{Fubini-Study} if there exists an integer $n\geq 1$ such that $nL$ is globally generated and a Fubini-Study model pseudo metric $(n\cL,\psi)$ on $nL$ such that $\varphi=n^{-1}\psi$. \end{itemize} \end{definition}